 Many States and businesses limit their mandate to only formally-employed staff.
 However, many people categorised as modern-day slaves were sub-contracted, and not protected.

 Pressure from the public is one of the most effective ways to increase monitoring and improve working conditions of sub-contractors.
 This worked in for the tobacco and fishing industry.
-In these real-life examples, informally employed workers who were kept in modern-day slavery were made visible, and caused public uproar, which led to better company policies and amendment in legislation.
+In these real-life examples, informally employed workers who were kept in modern-day slavery were made visible, and caused a public uproar, which led to better company policies and amendment in legislation.

 If it was hard to look for information in the industry’s subcontractors, especially if they belong to one of these highlighted industries – ‘garment, conflict mineral, seafood, sporting goods, handmade carpet and tea industries’ – then demand the information from the companies.
 Small-scale studies provide evidence of the prevalence of modern-day slavery, including in the global supply chain for international brands.